AntIT-1/Network-files-and-permissions/README.md

 <h1>Network File Shares and Permissions</h1>
-This tutorial outlines sharing out resourse over the network.
+This tutorial outlines sharing out resources over the network.

 First were going to create folders in the domanin controller's C drive.
 Create the following folders: “read-access”, “write-access”, “no-access”, “accounting”